If you are interested in seeing how many South Africans really live, a township tour is the way to experience this.

 Whether you have a couple of hours or a whole day, we can show you parts of South African towns which many travellers simply don’t get to see.

-If you want to talk to someone who has done a South African township tour before, Amanda Marks or Hannah Black can both speak from personal experience.
+If you want to talk to someone who has done a South African township tour before, Amanda Marks can speak from personal experience.

 There are townships throughout South Africa, but some of the best places to take a tour which we can recommend are Cape Town, Stellenbosch in the Winelands, and Port Elizabeth further east at the end of the Garden Route.